canonical/certification-docs/Policy_Guide.rst

   applies to replies, it does not imply that a resolution to any inquiry will occur within that time).

 * Hardware enablement or bug fixing has no set timeframe due to the nature of those issues.
 Bugs will be resolved as quickly as we can; however, due to the variations in severity, complexity, and impact on other releases and systems, the actual time to fix and SRU a bug fix can vary from a few days to several weeks.
-Additionally, hardware enablement requires hardware access in our labs and may take several weeks to develop, push into MAAS and then find its way into a MAAS update.
+Additionally, hardware enablement may require hardware to be present in our lab and may take several weeks to develop and then push into the kernel, MAAS, or wherver is appropriate.

 Test Lab
 --------

 The test lab should be as clean as possible and should have as simple a network as possible.
-Network segments need to match the fastest supported speed of any NIC on the SUT. (e.g. a 10 Gb NIC must be connected to a 10 Gb LAN and the ``iperf`` target must also have a 10 Gb connection).
+Network segments need to match the fastest supported speed of any NIC on the SUT. (e.g. a 100 Gb NIC must be connected to a 100 Gb LAN and the ``iperf`` target must also have a 100 Gb connection).

 The lab will work best when there is unfettered Internet access for downloading test tools and dependency packages as well as MAAS images, cloud images, and so